centreon/centreon-broker/doc/user/modules.rst

 queries_per_transaction Number of queries per transaction.
 Set to 1 or
                         below to disable transactions.
-Default to 1. read_timeout            When using transactions, maximum time between commits.
+Default to 1. read_timeout            When using transactions, maximum time between commits in seconds.
 This prevent database from not being updated due to lack of queries to fill the transaction.
+Default to 1s.
 ======================= ===============================================

 Example